What is the difference between cerebral palsy and muscular dystrophy?

-By the time individuals with muscular dystrophy become 15 years old, over 90% are in wheelchairs.
+By the time individuals with muscular dystrophy become 15 years old, over 90% are using wheelchairs.

 Historically, people with muscular dystrophy rarely lived past their teen years; however, thanks to innovations in healthcare, survival into the 30s, 40s, and even 50s is becoming increasingly more common.

 Management for cerebral palsy or muscular dystrophy requires personalized plans that focus on each individual’s unique abilities, concerns, and needs.